Merisirri is a SCAMP class sailing dinghy, currently being built. When finished, she will become part of our “fleet” of two different boats.

 |Load capacity||410 kg in sheltered waters, 270 kg elsewhere|

 The boat is designed for home builders primarily.
-Its building process is well-described on the manual and the plans.
+Her building process is well-described on the manual and the plans.
 Starting from year 2011 over 500 Scamp plans have been sold world-wide.
+Europeans can order a kit from United Kingdom, at least, unless they want to build from the plans.

 To Tierra del Fuego in a Sailing Dinghy?